 Losing a spouse is difficult, but it can be comforting to know that Social Security survivors benefits could help keep your financial house in order in the years ahead.

-Roughly 6 million widows and widowers receive monthly Social Security checks based on their deceased spouse’s earnings record, a significant source of financial support.1
+Roughly 4 million widows and widowers receive monthly Social Security checks based on their deceased spouse’s earnings record, a significant source of financial support.

 To maximize the amount you receive in survivors benefits, however, it is important to consider the rules and available claiming strategies carefully.

 “The big mistake for anyone to make when filing for Social Security benefits is not understanding all of the choices that exist based on their age, health, and marital status,” said David Freitag, a financial planning consultant with MassMutual.
-He also noted that financial advisors typically have access to retirement income planning software tools that can help.
-“An advisor can be of tremendous help by providing information when his or her client is making the Social Security benefit election.”
+He also noted that financial professionals typically have access to retirement income planning software tools that can help.
+“A financial professional can be of tremendous help by providing information when his or her client is making the Social Security benefit election.”

 Timing is everything